junxit/us-congress-bills-113/metadata.md

 - 2013-05-14 — Placed on the Union Calendar, Calendar No. 35.
 - 2013-05-14 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-57.
 - 2013-05-14 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-57.
+- 2013-05-15 — Considered under suspension of the rules. (consideration: CR H2631-2632)
+- 2013-05-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+356.
+- 2013-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-15 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2013-05-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2631)
+- 2013-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2631)